 Medicare enrolment for New Zealand citizens

-A New Zealand citizen who is living in Australia may also enrol if they provide the required documentation.
+New Zealand citizens who are living in Australia can also enrol in Medicare.

 - completed Medicare enrolment application form

 - passport or travel document as well as for the people listed on your application

 - 2 documents confirming you’re living in Australia

 You’ll need to provide original or certified copies of:

 - 1 Australian document and 1 document proving you’re no longer living in New Zealand